chidubemokeke/Subgraph-Tutorial-Enums/README.md

 ## Query 3: Marketplace Interactions with High Transaction Counts

-This query retrieves the top four marketplaces that have more than 100 transactions, excluding any labeled as "Unknown."
-Using enums as filters, this query ensures that only valid marketplaces are considered.
+This query retrieves the top four marketplaces with over 100 transactions, excluding "Unknown" marketplaces.
+Using enums as filters ensures that only valid marketplace types are included, increasing accuracy.

 ```gql
 {